erossini/agile/agile/velocity.md

 >[!TIP]
 > At the end of each iteration, the team adds up effort estimates associated with user stories that were completed during that iteration.
 This total is called velocity.

-So, velocity in Agile is user as a planning tool to measure how much work can be completed in each iteration.
-It is widely used as a calibration tool to help development teams create accurate and efficient timelines.
+So, velocity in Agile is used as a planning tool to measure how much work can be completed in each iteration.
+It is widely used as a calibration tool to help development teams to create accurate and efficient timelines.
 Velocity is a single calculation, measuring **units of work** completed in a given **time frame**.

 Units of work can be measured in several ways, including hours, user stories or story points.
 The same applies to time frame.
 It is typically measured in iterations, sprints or weeks.
 At the end of each iteration, the team sums up the estimate associated with user stories that were completed during that iteration and this total is called **velocity**.